Best 5G Phones: All the 5G phones currently available or coming soon

-The equally new LG G8 does not support 5G, so the V50 is there to go up against the likes of the Samsung’s Galaxy S10 5G and 5G Mi Mix 3.
+The equally-new LG G8 does not support 5G, so the V50 is there to go up against the likes of Samsung’s Galaxy S10 5G and the Mi Mix 3 5G.

-It pulled the covers off a prototype of its upcoming 5G handset, the Oppo Find X 5G, in late 2018.
-It’s a direct follow-up to the Oppo Find X, and was on show at the 2018 China Mobile Global Partners Conference.
-The prototype also happens to be powered by the Snapdragon 855 and X50 5G modem.
+Oppo pulled the covers off a prototype 5G handset, the Oppo Find X 5G, in late 2018 at the China Mobile Global Partners Conference, serving as a direct follow-up to the Oppo Find X. The prototype happened to be powered by the Snapdragon 855 and X50 5G modem.

 Motorola 5G phones

-The magnetic modular attachment, which clips to the back of the Moto Z3, features the ingredients necessary to access 5G services.
-It contains a Snapdragon 855 SoC, which includes the all-important Qualcomm Snapdragon X50 5G modem.
+The magnetic modular attachment, which clips to the back of compatible Moto Z phones, features the ingredients necessary to access 5G services.
+It contains a Snapdragon 855 SoC, and the all-important Qualcomm Snapdragon X50 5G modem as well.

-The Moto Z3 shipped with the Snapdragon 835 chip, so the mod is designed to allow owners to retrofit their phone, rather than buying a brand new 5G handset.
-Unfortunately, it’s only the Verizon-exclusive Moto Z3 that’s compatible with the Moto Mod 5G at present, but if Moto expands the line-up this year, there’s a good chance support will improve.
+The Moto Z3 shipped with the ageing Snapdragon 835 chipset, so this mod is designed to allow owners to retrofit their phone, rather than buying a brand new 5G handset.

 HTC 5G phones

-Poor old HTC hasn’t yet given up on high-end smartphone production.
-On the contrary, the Taiwanese firm has reportedly claimed that its 2019 flagship will focus on 5G connectivity, artificial intelligence, and blockchain capabilities.
+Poor old HTC hasn’t yet given up on high-end smartphone production just yet.
+On the contrary, the Taiwanese firm has reportedly claimed that its 2019 flagship will focus on 5G connectivity, artificial intelligence and blockchain capabilities.

 We believe this device will land as the HTC U13.
-We don’t know very much about it yet, but one thing we can assume is that it will feature Qualcomm’s Snapdragon 855 CPU.
-Going by recent trends, we can probably expect the HTC U13 to be announced in May.
+We don’t know very much about it yet but one thing we can assume is that it will feature Qualcomm’s Snapdragon 855 CPU.

 Unfortunately for Apple fans, it looks like the first 5G iPhone is still a year and a half away.
 It’s looking increasingly unlikely that the company will launch a 5G mobile this year.